flyway/flywaydb.org/documentation/command/check.md

 When using Check with an Oracle database there are additional requirements.

-If no schemas are specified in the configuration `flyway.schemas`, then the database connection username will be used as the default schema otherwise `flyway.schemas` will be used.
+If no schemas are specified in the configuration `flyway.schemas`, then the database connection username will be used as the default schema, otherwise `flyway.schemas` will be used.
 These schema names are case-sensitive.